 About 500,000 spine surgeries are performed every year, but sometimes they don’t relieve your back pain and you can end up with failed back syndrome.
 With proper management from the interventional pain specialists at Tarpon Interventional Pain & Spine Care, you can get relief from pain after your unsuccessful back surgery.
-Treatment is available at their offices in West Plano, North Plano, and Addison, Texas, for your convenience.
+Treatment is available at their offices in West Plano and North Plano, Texas, for your convenience.
 If you have pain after unsuccessful surgery, schedule an appointment online or by phone today.

 Failed back syndrome, also called failed back surgery syndrome (FBSS), is the layman’s term for postlaminectomy syndrome.
 Failed back syndrome refers to spinal pain after unsuccessful spinal surgery.
 Spinal surgeries are generally regarded as successful 95% of the time, not all the time, so it’s possible that your back surgery may fail to relieve your pain or the trauma of the surgery may cause new back pain.

 Back surgeries aim to accomplish two things, as needed.
 First, surgery may be performed to remove pressure off of an irritated nerve, or second, to stabilize a painful joint.
 If the surgery fails to address the true source of your pain — for instance, your pain was generated by a herniated disc and not the nerve it was pinching — then you may still experience pain after your surgery.

 The team at Tarpon Interventional Pain & Spine Care uses advanced electrodiagnostic procedures to identify the true source of your pain after a failed back surgery and prescribe the best treatment for your needs.